trzsz/trzsz.github.io/tmuxcc.md

 ## Inactive window style
 By default, `iTerm2` will dimming the whole inactive windows, which looks ugly.

-The dimming style can be changed by setting `iTerm2 -> Preferences -> Appearance -> Dimming`:
+The dimming style can be changed by setting `iTerm2 -> Preferences... / Settings... -> Appearance -> Dimming`:

 Checked `Dimming affects only text, not background`.